 North Indian Bend Wash (NIBW) Superfund Site

-Homeowners who are selling their home within the NIBW Superfund site must disclose the fact that the home is in a Superfund site to potential buyers.
+However, if you are selling a home within the NIBW Superfund site, you must disclose the home is in a Superfund site to potential buyers.
 Whether disclosure is made by the seller or a real estate agent, the Superfund designation should be disclosed at the first discussion about the property.
 This will avoid any last-minute questions that could complicate the transaction.
-If you aren’t sure if your home is within the site, please call (480) 312-8743.
+If you aren’t sure if your home is within the site, please call 480-312-8743.

 For More Information

 - Craig Miller, City of Scottsdale Water Resources, 480-312-8743

 - Rachel Loftin, US EPA, 415-972-3253 or 800-231-3075

 - Wendy Flood, ADEQ, 602-771-4410 or, toll free, at 800-234-5677

 - USEPA Region IX Web site